 If you absolutely must use interstitials then ‘forewarned is forearmed’: make sure that dismissing them is quick and obvious for users and be aware that Google has decided to oppose their use by penalising sites that use them.

-In order to keep mobile bounce rates low, keep pressure and urgency low.
+To keep mobile bounce rates low, keep pressure and urgency low.

-Allow your customer to make themselves familiar with your site, products and content before you ask them to commit through signing up or filling out a form.
+Allow your customer to make themselves familiar with your site, products and content before you ask them to commit by signing up or filling out a form.
 Doing so prematurely can be irritating and disrupt the customer journey.